 Click here to start a conversation with me about trauma and recovery

-Developmental trauma is a term used to decribe the potentially devastating impact of early, repeated trauma, neglect or loss which occurred during early childhood.
+Developmental trauma is a term used to decribe the potentially devastating impact of early, repeated trauma, neglect or loss occurring during early childhood.
 It is also sometimes known as Attachment Disorder.

 Though we cannot remember this time, our first year of life has a bigger impact on us than any other time in our lives.

-This is the period when chidren learn, through secure and loving attachments to caregivers, how to self-regulate stress and anxiety and build a functioning framework for body and mind which they then draw on for the rest of their lives.
+This is the period when children learn, through secure and loving attachments to caregivers, how to self-regulate stress and anxiety and to build a functioning framework for body and mind that they then draw on for the rest of their lives.

 A child, and later on an adult, who didn't feel safe or wasn't adequately attuned to lives as a slave to their survival-based 'fight, flight, freeze' responses in order to cope with any real or felt dangers they continue to face.

-Common causes of developmental trauma include adoption, neglect, abuse, and the death or illness of a carer.
-The mental illness of a parent, including post-natal depression, alcohol or substance misuse, is a leading cause of developmental trauma.
+Common causes of developmental trauma can include abandonment, adoption, neglect, abuse, or the death or illness of a carer.
+The mental illness of a parent, including post-natal depression, alcohol or substance misuse is a leading cause of developmental trauma.

 The body remembers: complex relational trauma